The bed sizes available in the United States are the twin, single, double, full, queen, king, California king, Western King, and Eastern King.

 Note: What is considered "standard" is occasionally changed by some manufacturers.
 Before you go shopping for bedding, be sure to know the exact measurements of the bed you have purchased.
 Some standard fitted sheets may not fit.

-- Double or Full beds are 15" wider than a Twin, but if two share the bed, each has only 27" of personal space -- much less than a twin!
+- Double/Full beds are 15" wider than a twin, but if two share the bed, each has only 27" of personal space -- much less than a twin!

 - Overall dimensions: 54" wide x 75" long